ivan-zdravkov/free-water-tips/.github/pull_request_template.md

 ### 🧪 **Testing**

 - [ ] Manual testing completed
-- [ ] ToDo: New tests added for new functionality
+- [ ] New tests added for new functionality
-- [ ] ToDo: All tests pass locally
+- [ ] All tests pass locally

 ### 📝 **Code Quality**